Failed to take snapshot: number of snapshots on the source volume reaches the configured maximum (3)"

 https://<vcenter address>/vslm/mob/?moid=VStorageObjectManager

-5. Click on the VslmDeleteSnapshot_Task link and this will pop up a smaller browser window, see below.
+5. Click on the VslmDeleteSnapshot_Task link, and this will pop up a small browser window.

-6. For each volume_id and snapshot_id pair listed, you need to populate the parameters and click "Invoke Method"
+6. For each volume_id and snapshot_id pair listed, populate the parameters and click "Invoke Method"

-8. On the vCenter appliance you can check these tasks.
-Also you can check that older snapshots are being removed by re-running the query in step 3.
+7. On the vCenter appliance, verify the tasks.
+Also, check that older snapshots are being removed by re-running the query in step 3.

 Additional Information